-The smell of the log fire is the first of your rewards having reached this out-of-the-way boozer located at least a mile's walk from the nearest tube.
-But that's not all: wooden rooms upstairs, a rich (possibly apocryphal) history, and plenty of beers (a rotating selection of cask and tap), make for a very cosy boozer.
+The smell of the log fire is the first of your rewards having reached this out-of-the-way boozer — perhaps a mile's walk from the nearest tube.
+But that's not all: wooden rooms upstairs, a rich (possibly apocryphal) history involving a certain highwayman, and plenty of beers (a rotating selection of cask and tap), make for a very cosy boozer.
 It is popular, so get in early if you want a seat within sight of the crackling logs.

 The Holly Bush, Hampstead

 A stashed-away pub with character by the barrel-load: an ornate glass back-bar, dark wood panels and pew-style seats contribute to a look which has barely changed since the 19th century.
 An added quirk is the chalked-up weather forecast on a blackboard, perhaps to help customers decide whether to leave the pub or not; we'd say it's probably best to assume it's cold and wet and stay put by the fire.
 It’s a Fuller's pub, which gives you an idea of the beer list, and if you get hungry some half-decent pies are on hand.